nopnop2002/esp-idf-mcp3002/README.md

 # esp-idf-mcp3002
 Driver for A/D converter with SPI serial interface.
 esp-idf includes an ADC driver, but the convertible voltage is up to 3.3V.
-By giving Vref appropriately and level-shifting MOSI and SCK, Higher voltages can be converted.
+By giving Vref appropriately and level-shifting MOSI,MISO and SCK, Higher voltages can be converted.
 For example, when converting 5V, High Level Input Voltage of MOSI and SCK must be 0.7*5V=3.5V or higher.
 And the high level output voltage of MISO will be 4.1V or higher.